Muse-IRS/aetios-muse-systemic-matrix/LICENSING.md

 ---

-## 7. Governance and Future Evolution
+## 8. Governance and Future Evolution

-This repository represents the **reference implementation** of SSF.
+This repository represents a **reference implementation** of SSF.

 Future evolutions may include:

 - certified builds,
 - hardened industrial versions,
 - sector-specific branches,
-- formal verification layers.
+- formal verification layers,
+- reproducible benchmark suites.

 Such evolutions do not retroactively alter the license of existing open source code.

 ---

+## 9. Canonical Repository and Academic Reference

+To reduce ambiguity across forks, this repository is considered the **canonical public reference** for SSF under the AMSM label.

+Academic citations should reference:

+- the repository URL,
+- the release tag (version),
+- and `CITATION.cff`.

+Forks remain valid under Apache 2.0.
+This section is informational and does not restrict forking.

+---

-## 8. Contact
+## 10. Contact

 For:
-- commercial licensing,
-- compliance questions,

 - industrial partnerships,
+- compliance programs,
-- certification programs,
+- certification pathways,
+- long-term maintenance discussions,

-contact will be provided through official AMSM channels once the legal entity is registered.
+contact will be provided through official channels once a formal legal structure is registered.

+Until then, contact is available via the public GitHub repository.

 ---

-## 9. Summary (Non-Legal)
+## 11. Summary (Non-Legal)

-- SSF is open source.
+- SSF is open source under Apache 2.0.
+- Commercial use is permitted under Apache 2.0.
 - Research use is free and encouraged.
-- Commercial deployment may require a separate agreement.
+- Optional industrial programs may exist in the future.
-- Silence is a right — also in licensing.
+- Silence is a right — also in governance.

 ---